Rainbow colours on show for 50th anniversary of UK’s first Pride parade

 Revellers wearing face paint, glitter, jewels and sequins are taking part in Pride in London – also the first since the outbreak of the pandemic – on Saturday.

-Floats lined Park Lane ahead of the main march through the capital.
+Floats lined Park Lane ahead of the main march through the capital, which was led by Gay Liberation Front (GLF) activists holding placards saying “I was there in 1972” and that they are “still fighting” for global LGBT+ freedom.

 More than a million people are expected to descend on the city for the parade and associated celebrations.

-As part of what organisers are calling the “biggest and most inclusive event in history”, there will be a line-up of artists performing across four stages around central London.
+As part of what organisers are calling the “biggest and most inclusive event in history”, there is a line-up of artists performing across four stages around central London.

 Singer Emeli Sande, who came out publicly in April, is among those on the entertainment bill.